ESG at Alludo

 True Freedom means working better and living better.

-We base decisions on these beliefs and recognize one employee per month who embodies one of our beliefs.
+We base our decisions on these beliefs and recognize Alludo employees who embody our beliefs.

 Of course, our commitment to social issues extends beyond our established beliefs.
 It must be infused in what we do every day.
 Here are a few ways we promote and embrace social issues at Alludo: